SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ## Problem: Graphical and Web Applications

-We will now build a **basic web application** and after that a simple **graphical application**, in order to have a look at what we will be able to create once we progress with programming and software development.
+We will now build a **basic web application** and after that a simple **graphical application**, to have a look at what we will be able to create once we progress with programming and software development.
 We are not going to examine the techniques and constructions used in much detail.
 Rather, we are just going to have a peek at the arrangement and functionality of what we've created.
 After we progress with our knowledge, we will be able to develop bigger and more complex software applications and systems.
 We hope that the examples given below will boost your interest, rather than make you give up.

 ## Graphical Application: 'Numbers Summator'